We may earn income from links in this post. Please read this Disclosure for details.

 The heart of a walk along the promenade walk is Bodrum Castle.
 Recently reopened after extensive renovations, this UNESCO World Heritage Site is not only beautiful but packs a strong historical punch.

 Also known as the Castle of St. Peter, it was built in 1402 by the Knights Hospitaller also known as the Knights of St. John.
-They had a base in Rhodes and other castles in strategic locations nearby.
+They had a base in Rhodes and castles in strategic locations such as Paphos (Cyprus) and Akko (Israel).

 As the Order of the Knights of St. John was a multinational organization, each Order had its tower with its own style.
 As a result, visitors can see these French, Italian, German, and Italian influences in the overall structural beauty of the castle.